Bruce0921/RagChain_Research/report-week-6.md

     return {"message": "Notification sent in the background"}

 ```
+Background tasks in FastAPI allow operations like email notifications, external API calls, or data processing to run asynchronously without blocking server responses.
+This is crucial for maintaining the responsiveness of the application.

 ### Middleware
 Middleware in FastAPI can be used to run some code before each request is processed and after each response is sent.
 This allows for tasks such as request logging, CORS handling, or security checks.